-Samsung is the undisputed winner at long-distance zoom and also intermediate zoom.
-Other companies have different zoom solutions.
+Samsung is the undisputed winner at long-distance zoom and intermediate zoom.
+Other companies have different Zoom solutions.

 Google uses a sensor crop-in from the primary sensor for a near-lossless output, but that’s not as good as Samsung’s organic 3X zoom.
 And beyond 10X, Samsung takes the clear win.

 It’s the same with other competitors.
 The Vivo X90 Pro+ has 2X intermediate zoom, but 3X is arguably better in many cases.
 So what more could Samsung possibly do with Zoom?
 This article will explore the latest news, leaks, and rumors about the S24 Ultra.

 May 9: Samsung is working on a new chipset, the Exynos 2400.
 According to @Tech_Reve, it is suggested that Samsung may pack the Exynos 2400 processor in the Galaxy S24 series for the European and Southeast Asian markets.

 May 2: The upcoming Samsung Galaxy S24 and S24+ will likely maintain the same design as their S23 models, which might disappoint some users who were hoping for an updated look.

 April 14: The Galaxy S24 Ultra may have one fewer camera than the S23 Ultra.
 The Galaxy S23 Ultra had four rear-facing cameras, including two telephoto cameras.
 However, Revengnus said the Galaxy S24 Ultra might feature only three rear-facing cameras.
 The 3x telephoto camera will be removed from the camera module.

 March 29: Samsung Galaxy S24 Ultra will likely feature a 144Hz refresh rate display.